 Issues with Backup and Restore

-Use the information in this section to troubleshoot issues around backing up and restoring WSUS.
+Use the information in this section to troubleshoot issues related to backing up and restoring WSUS.

 Troubleshooting backup and restore issues

-Cannot access WSUS data after restoring the database
+Cannot access WSUS data after you restore the database

-If you restore a WSUS database but cannot access it from the WSUS administration console, check for the following:
+If you restore a WSUS database, but you cannot access it from the WSUS administration console, check for the following: